digitalreplica/fractal-knowledge/note/getting started.md

 ---
 in:: [[topics]]

-Create templates for notes and topics.
+A default topic for notes
 ```

 **_templates/fractal-knowledge-core/a note template**